ARMmbed/mbed-os-examples-docs_only/FlashSimBlockDevice/README.md

 # FlashSimBlockDevice example

-FlashSimBlockDevice usage example for Mbed OS
+This is a FlashSimBlockDevice usage example for Mbed OS.